vdudejon/k8s-homelab2/README.md

 # k8s-homelab2
-My second homelab, because OpenShift is too hungry
+My second k3s homelab, because OpenShift is too hungry

 The goal is to install k3s in HA mode on 3 servers, using Kube VIP to load balance them.
-Portworx community edition will be used for container storage.
+Portworx Community Edition will be used for container storage.
 NFS will be used for large/long-term storage.
+Kong Ingress Controller for Ingress.
 ArgoCD for as much past initial configuration as possible.

 ## Prep
 ### DNS